What Does it Take to Be an Auto Damage Insurance Appraiser?

 - Commercial Field Inspector

-There were about 17,600 jobs for Auto Damage Insurance Appraiser in 2016 (in the United States).
+In 2016, there was an estimated number of 17,600 jobs in the United States for Auto Damage Insurance Appraiser.
 New jobs are being produced at a rate of 5.1% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Auto Damage Insurance Appraiser by 2026.
-There will be an estimated 1,500 positions for Auto Damage Insurance Appraiser per year.
+The BLS estimates 1,500 yearly job openings in this field.

 The states with the most job growth for Auto Damage Insurance Appraiser are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Minnesota, Washington, or Ohio.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Auto Damage Insurance Appraiser
+How Much Does an Auto Damage Insurance Appraiser Make?

 Auto Damage Insurance Appraisers who work in Missouri, Oregon, or Virginia, make the highest salaries.